CDCgov/prime-reportstream/prime-router/docs/docs-deprecated/SFTP-SETUP.md

 ## Client pull from SFTP configuration (option 2)

+ * The same configuration is used as *option 1*, except the Data Factory is configured to pull from a storage account and push to the file share used by the SFTP.
- * Only the initial provisioning is required, as files will not be moved to a seperate storage account.
+   * In the case of the ELIMS trial, ReportStream pushed files to the "partner" storage account.

 ---